GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/tests/README.md

     kpt cfg list-setters ../../solutions/[SOLUTION_AREA]/kpt/[SOLUTION_NAME]
     ```

-1. For each setter that is a placeholder, decide if the value should be
+1. For each setter that is a placeholder, decide if the value should be a **new
-    **globally unique**.
-For example, if the value of the setter is used as a
-    new project ID, then it must be globally unique. to create a new project
+    globally unique** value.
+E.g., the value of a new project ID.

     1. If the value **MUST** be globally unique, append the following key-value
         pair in the testcase YAML file: